jerro-org/dafos/README.md

-# DAFOS
-DAta Flow Object System
+# DAFOS - DAta Flow Object System

-Implementation on Linux
+## Implementation on Linux
-X11 take root window and be a window manager or just run in a window.
+* X11: take root window and be a window manager or just run in a window.
-Use:
-OpenGl
+* OpenGl
-Jack Audio
+* Jack Audio
-FFmpeg
+* FFmpeg

-# Module/Type Tree
+## Module/Type Tree
-*